Pronouns are words used to avoid repetitions of a noun.

 - In sentences after prepositions.

-NOTE: As with Subject Pronouns, we distinguish object pronouns by number (singular or plural) and gender (masculine, feminine or neutral).
+NOTE: Both subject pronouns and object pronouns have their number (singular or plural) and gender (masculine, feminine or neutral).

 Let’s revise this content within the [Form] section.
 Take a look at the [Example] section that shows its use within a context.